On offer

 Ideally located in the heart of Swakopmund, this hotel puts you in strolling distance of the town’s historic centre and a cluster of shops, bars, and restaurants.
 Spacious rooms in neutral tones come with little splashes of colour and all the modern comforts and conveniences you’d expect.
 As for facilities, there’s a rooftop terrace with views over the coast, plus a small bistro-style restaurant where breakfast is served.

-Travel across the wide open plains of the Damaraland to the dry riverbed of the Uniab River, known for its regular elephant sightings.
-We'll visit a Himba village before arriving at our lodge for the next 2 nights.
-This afternoon there are optional activities or you can choose to relax.
+Travel across the wide-open plains of the Damaraland to the dry riverbed of the Uniab River, well known for desert elephant sightings.
+Visit Ozohere for a Himba Village visit.
+Afternoon at leisure or optional activities offered by the lodge.

 Palmwag Lodge, Damaraland - Namibia